Mount St. Joseph University

 ROI Score: 44/100 · Poor Value

 Mount St. Joseph University, a Catholic private nonprofit in Cincinnati, posts a Poor Value ROI score of 44/100.
-Sticker tuition is $38,150 per year, heavily discounted to $16,530 net price after aid - a meaningful 57% institutional discount and one of the best aid stacks in this batch.
+Sticker tuition is $38,150 per year, heavily discounted to $16,530 net price after aid - a meaningful 57% institutional discount and one of the best aid stacks in our dataset.
 Four-year all-in cost is about $66,120, well below comparable privates.
 The drag on the score is the earnings side: median six-year earnings of $36,100, climbing to $51,509 at ten years, with a 12.5-year payback period and a high debt-to-earnings ratio of 0.743 (74 cents of debt for each dollar of early earnings).
 Completion is decent at 56.3%, and the 70.1% repayment rate shows borrowers are generally making progress.
 The 25% earnings premium over high-school grads is modest.
 The nursing program (B ROI grade) and accounting program produce solid outcomes, but the broader institutional picture shows a school that has discounted tuition aggressively without yet producing the post-graduation earnings to justify the program-specific debt loads.
 For a Cincinnati student priced out of Xavier or Dayton, the Mount can be a workable option, particularly in nursing.

 The data raises concerns about Mount St. Joseph University